wikimedia/mediawiki-services-wikispeech-pronlex/README.md

    The import takes some time to finish.

    If you want to import other lexicon files, or just a subset of the files above, you can use either the lexserver web API (http://localhost:8787/admin/lex_import_page if you have a running lexicon server on localhost); or import from the command line using this import script: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importLex.
+You can create your own lexicon files, or you can use existing data in the [lexdata repository](https://github.com/stts-se/lexdata).

 ### III.
 Start the lexicon server